roussafi-omar/IAM-Auth-Breaker/README.md

 [ Languages: English ]

-IAM-Auth-Breaker is a Python Simple Script based on urllib and requesting to get the username and password of technicolor v1/v2/v3 and sagem routers, by finding vulnerabilities or brute forcing method.
+IAM-Auth-Breaker is a Python Simple Script based on urllib and requesting to get the username and password of technicolor v1/v2/v3 and sagem routers, by finding vulnerabilities or brute forcing method,woking with Windows,Mac OS and linux

 ## Preview